LDAR-Sim/LDAR_Sim/README.md

 Several LDAR-Sim advances are not publicly available at this time, including more advanced equivalence scenario modeling, specific method modules, and cost-effectiveness comparisons.

 ## Contributions and collaboration
+The Included python code follows strict PEP8 Standards for formatting with the a modification to the Line Length rule, where lines cannot exceed 100 characters.
+Contributed code will be rejected if it does not meet this standard.
+We suggest using PEP8 autoformatters and Linting (Flake8 , Black) when making contributions.

 The authors welcome all contributions and collaborations.
 Please reach out - we would love to hear from you and/or work with you!

-Note that the python code follows strict PEP8 Standards for formatting with the a modification to the Line Length rule where lines cannot exceed 100 Characters.
-Contributed code will be rejected if it does not meet this standard.
-We suggest using PEP8 autoformatters and Linting (Flake8 , Black) when making contributions.